Integrating Symbolic Discovery with Numerical Machine Learning for Autonomous Swarm Control

 7. Hiroshi Hirai, Shigeru Takano, Einoshin Suzuki: Simulating Swarm Robots for a Collision Avoidance Problem based on a Dynamic Bayesian Network, Proc.
 Tenth European Conference on Artificial Life (ECAL 2009), LNAI 5778, Springer-Verlag, pp.416-423, 2011 (in print).

-9. Emi Matsumoto, Michele Sebag, and Einoshin Suzuki: "Avoiding Humans with SVM - a Case of Small Autonomous Mobile Robot in an Office", Proc.
-26th International Symposium on Computer and Information Sciences (ISCIS), pp. ?-?, London, September 2011 (accepted for publication).
+12. Emi Matsumoto, Michele Sebag, and Einoshin Suzuki: "Using SVM to Avoid Humans: A Case of a Small Autonomous Mobile Robot in an Office", Computer and Information Sciences II: 26th International Symposium on Computer and Information Sciences (ISCIS 2011), pp. 283-287, London, September 2011.